1) Why purchase a video for your wedding?

 13) So... music?

-I don't charge any additional fee for music licensing unless a specific song is requested from musicbed.com. https://songfreedom.com/ and https://www.musicbed.com/ are my go to sources for royalty free music, I am just as happy to send these sites your way for you to browse or I can make a selection for you.
+I don't charge any additional fee for music licensing unless a specific song is requested.
+While I have my go to websites for finding royalty free music, I am just as happy to send these sites your way for you to browse or I can choose the music myself if you like.
 Keep in mind none royalty free music, i.e a song by "The Beatles" can be used for personal viewing but legally cannot be shared publicly.
 Websites like Vimeo and Youtube may actually decline your video from being uploaded unless you can legally prove you own a license to use it, therefore I suggest to stick to royalty free music tracks.

 14) What exactly is the Vintage/Arthouse service you offer?